posva/pinia-colada/docs/quick-start.md

 # Quick Start

-Get a quick overview of how to use Pinia Colada in your project.
+Pinia Colada is the perfect companion to [Pinia](https://pinia.vuejs.org) to handle **async** state management in your Vue applications.
+It wil remove the need to write boilerplate code for data fetching and transparently bring caching, deduplication, invalidation, and much more.
+Allowing you to focus on building the best user experience for your users.

-If you prefer to directly play with the code you can play with Pinia Colada in this [Stackblitz](https://stackblitz.com/github/posva/pinia-colada-example) project.
+Get a quick overview of how to use Pinia Colada in your project or if you prefer to directly play with the code you can play with Pinia Colada in this [Stackblitz](https://stackblitz.com/github/posva/pinia-colada-example) project.

 ## Installation